6 Inefficiencies In Your Sales Cycle & How to Use Automation to Address Them

 - users added to the account

-Aggregating and automatically scoring these things helps to give your sales team context needed for effective sales calls.
+Aggregating and automatically scoring these things helps to give your sales team the context needed for effective sales calls.
 Context fosters preparation.

 Waiting for leads